-As of January 1, 2017, the cumulative assessed value-to-lien ratio of the 215 developed parcels of individual owners and appraised value of the 26 lots owned by Lennar within Improvements Area No. 1 of the District is 20.97 to 1 based on 38.45% of the principal amount of the Bonds.
 Because a parcel's assessed value generally represents the lower of its acquisition cost and adjustments for inflation (but not more than 2% per year) or its current market value, it may not be indicative of the parcel's market value.
-As of September 28, 2017, the appraised value-to-lien ratio of the 470 undeveloped single-family residential parcels within Improvement Area No. 1 of the District is 3.95 to 1 based on 51.15% of the principal amount of the Bonds, and the appraised value-to-lien ratio of the undeveloped commercial lot is 2.65 to 1 based on 10.4% of the principal amount Bonds.
 No assurance can be given that such value-to-lien ratios will be maintained during the period of time that the Bonds are outstanding.
 The District does not have any control over future property values or the amount of additional indebtedness that may be issued in the future by other public agencies, the payment of which is made through the levy of a tax or an assessment with a lien on a parity with the Special Taxes.
 See "SPECIAL RISK FACTORS-Assessed or Appraised Valuations; Value-to-Lien Ratios" and "-Parity Taxes and Special Assessments."

-TABLE 6 COMMUNITY FACILITIES DISTRICT NO. 2005-1 (BELLEVUE RANCH WEST) OF THE CITY OF MERCED (IMPROVEMENT AREA NO. 1) ESTIMATED VALUE-TO-LIEN RATIOS
+TABLE 10 COMMUNITY FACILITIES DISTRICT NO. 2006-1 (MORAGA OF MERCED) OF THE CITY OF MERCED ESTIMATED VALUE-TO-LIEN RATIOS

-DEVELOPED PROPERTY
+DEVELOPED PROPERTY(1)